-40. Is there a page limit for appendices which is Attachment 3?
+Q. Is there a page limit for appendices?

-There is no page limit on the number of supporting documents that organizations may submit.
+There is no page limit on the number of supporting documents that organizations may submit as appendices.
 However, please keep your application concise and submit only pertinent data.

-41. What types of supporting documents should be submitted in Attachment 3 as appendices?
+Q. What types of supporting documents should be submitted as appendices?

-Supporting documentation should include 501(c)(3) or other nonprofit certification from the IRS (if applicable), organizational documents indicating at least 3 years of experience assisting socially disadvantaged and/or veteran farmers and ranchers, letters of support, letters of partnership, resumes of key personnel, and any other supporting documents and certifications.
+Supporting documentation should include 501(c)(3) or other nonprofit certification from the IRS (if applicable), organizational documents indicating at least 3 years of experience assisting underserved and/or veteran farmers and ranchers, letters of support, letters of partnership with non-federal entities, resumes of key personnel, and any other supporting documents and certifications.

-43. Does USDA or each state/county have data on current populations of socially disadvantaged and veteran farmers and ranchers presently living and working in each state?
+Q. Does USDA or each state/county have data on current populations of underserved and veteran farmers and ranchers presently living and working in each state?

 Learn more about these populations at the following links: